garyhlai/garys-notebook-gatsby/src/pages/2020-10-03_1/index.md

 Let's say the training sentence pair is < "hello world", "bonjour le monde" >.
 Our decoder, after reading the hidden state vector generated from the encoder which reads "hello world", predicts a softmax vector that gives the highest probability to "au revoir", which differs from the actual translation of "bonjour".
 The next step in the recurrence **will not** use "au revoir" (predicted previous word) as its input at all; instead it will use "bonjour" (actual previous word).
 The network inputs the **actual previous word** instead of the **predicted previous word** into the next step because recall that now (at the training stage), the network has access to the answer (the actual words).

-If you think about it, each step of the decoder doesn't really know anything about the **softmax predictions** made in the steps before it (even though those predictions are compared to the actual words to compute the loss for backpropagation); it only knows what the **actual word** is before it.
+If you think about it, each step of the decoder doesn't really know anything about the **softmax predictions** made in the steps before it (even though those predictions are compared to the actual words to compute the loss for backpropagation)<sup>1</sup>; it only knows what the **actual word** is before it.
 Try to convince yourself that this is true, as this insight was what made it all click for me.

 OK, enough review.
 Enter the Transformer.